dhiway/cord/origin/orbis/provider-node/README.md

 The provider is a companion binary, not an alternative runtime or a fork of the pinned SDK.
 It reads `StorageProviderApi::{provider,agreement,challenges_at}` using `state_call` at `chain_getFinalizedHead`.
-Proof duties and deletion acknowledgements are written to an fsynced, typed JSONL outbox.
-The included `origin-orbis-provider-outbox` process consumes that seam through the existing `origin-rs` Orbis metadata-derived signer/nonce/finality pipeline and submits native `StorageProvider::{submit_checkpoint,commit_provider_root,acknowledge_deletion}` calls.
+Canonical manifest-deletion acknowledgements are written to an fsynced, typed JSONL outbox.
+The included `origin-orbis-provider-outbox` process accepts only that record and submits native `StorageProvider::acknowledge_manifest_deletion` through the existing `origin-rs` Orbis metadata-derived signer/nonce/finality pipeline.
 It records an fsynced finalized block/extrinsic receipt before treating an idempotency key as complete.
+Checkpoint v2 uses its separate canonical outbox/worker and is not accepted by this manifest consumer.
 Neither process embeds a pallet/call index, signed extension, nonce, governance key, or raw SCALE payload.

 Required secrets are read from environment variables (defaults:
 `ORBIS_PROVIDER_BEARER_TOKEN` and `ORBIS_PROVIDER_SERVICE_SURI`) and are not persisted.
 The bearer